gabrielecola/GLM-methods-to-deal-with-count-data/GLM_BikeSharing.md

 ![](GLM_BikeSharing_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-Here we create a Dataframe that reports the total count for each $weathersit$.
+Here we create a Dataframe that reports the total count for each **weathersit**.

 ```r